-To setup an FTP server in Azure, the easiest and quickest way is to install our FTP Server solution from the Azure marketplace.
-The image comes pre configured using Filezilla FTP Server running on Windows server.
+To setup and install an FTP server in Azure, the easiest and quickest way is to install our FTP Server solution from the Azure marketplace.
+The image comes pre configured using a customized version of Filezilla FTP Server running on Windows server.
 It will allow you to securely transfer files using encryption over FTPS / SSL.
 Click on our links below to deploy to your Azure tenant

 Launch the Filezilla server instance app, found on the desktop.
 On the launch screen press connect as shown below (password is blank):